What is a Clearing Account?

 Difference Between Clearing Account and Suspense Account

-- The functions of both accounts are totally different.
+- The functions of both accounts are different.

-- In suspense account, the transactions are held because of some problem whereas in case of clearing account the fund is transferred on a temporary basis until the client asks to transfer it.
+- In suspense account, the transactions are held because of some problem, whereas in case of clearing account, the fund is transferred temporarily until the client asks to transfer it.

-- The process and formalities involved in clearing accounts are very simple but the process and formalities and the resolved pattern are not so simple in case of suspense account.
+- The process and formalities involved in clearing accounts are straightforward, but the process and formalities and the resolved pattern are not so simple in case of suspense account.

-Clearing Account can only help big organizations because in small organizations there is not much transaction to keep the record separately to ease at work.
-In fact, the small businesses can even lose interest in the savings account which they may get if the funds are in the savings account.
-It can a very useful tool for big companies since it helps to manage huge income as well as expenses of the organization with better transparency.
+Clearing Account can only help big organizations because, in small organizations, there is not much transaction to keep the record separately to ease at work.
+The small businesses can even lose interest in the savings account, which they may get if the funds are in the savings account.
+It can be a handy tool for big companies since it helps to manage huge income as well as expenses of the organization with better transparency.

-This has been a guide to what is clearing account and its definition.
+This article has been a guide to what is the account and its definition.
 Here we discuss purpose and example of clearing account and how it comes under balance sheet.
 You can learn more about accounting and financing from the following articles –